Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

   - Records Management
   - Privacy Risk Management

-Note that the Azure AD Compliance Administrator has a slightly higher level of access than the Microsoft Purview Compliance Administrator
+**Note:** The Azure AD Compliance Administrator has a slightly higher level of access than the Microsoft Purview Compliance Administrator

 The Compliance Administrator does not have access to the following areas in Microsoft Purview:
 - Data Classification > Content Explorer
 - Roles & Scopes > Permissions

 Additionally, the Compliance Administrator does not have access to the following notable Microsoft Purview roles (note, not role groups):
-- Review
-- Search and Purge
+- Search and Purge - Lets people bulk-remove data that matches the criteria of a content search.
-- Export
+- Export - Lets people export the mailbox and site content that was returned from a search.
-- RMS Decrypt
+- RMS Decrypt - Lets people decrypt RMS-protected content when exporting search results.
-- Data Classification List Viewer
+- Data Classification List Viewer - Allow viewing list of files in content explorer.
-- Data Classification Content Viewer
+- Data Classification Content Viewer - Allow viewing in-place rendering of files in content explorer.

-## The Compliance Data Administrator Role Group
+## The Compliance Data Administrator
 Like the Compliance Administrator, the Compliance Data Administrator has similarly-named roles in Azure AD and in Microsoft Purview.
 Their permission sets more closely align than the permissions sets between the Azure AD and Microsoft Purview Compliance Administrator roles.

 The Compliance Data Administrator has access to the following areas: